Anastasia-Labs/aiken-design-patterns/README.md

 Subsequently, spend redeemers are irrelevant here.
 The redeemer of the withdrawal endpoint is expected to be a properly sorted list of pairs of indices.
 The requirement for sorting here ensures that there are no duplicates in input and output indices.

-Both indexers can be implemented by providing a custom validation function for an input UTxO and an output UTxO.
+Both indexers can be implemented by providing a custom validation function between an input UTxO and an output UTxO.